FionaLiotta/BCS430W-BitMap/README.md

 Senior Project for Farmingdale State College; a Twitch extension to display donations on a map or globe

 Installing:
+* Contact Fiona with your Twitch ID; it needs to be registered as a tester
 * Clone this repo to your machine
 * Run `npm install` in its directory.
 * Make a text file called `.env` in the services/ directory and copy the values from the document in our shared drive to it.